Did you know that nail polish is thousands of years old?

-Around the same time, the Egyptians started coloring their nails with reddish-brown stains derived from henna.
-In their society, nail color signified social order, money and prosperity.
-The upper classes wore shades of red (Cleopatra painted her nails with a deep rust red, while Nefertiti preferred ruby red), while the lower classes were instead allowed to wear only pale shades.
+Around the same time, the Egyptians started colouring their nails with reddish-brown stains derived from henna.
+For them, nail colour was a sign of social order, money and prosperity.
+The upper classes wore shades of red (Cleopatra painted her nails with a deep rust red, while Nefertiti preferred ruby red), while the lower classes were allowed to wear only pale shades.

-It is known that Incas used to paint images of eagles on their nails.
-Some Native Americans also sported colored nails as well although it’s not clear how this started.
+Most civilisations used something or other to colour their nails.
+The Incas, for example, used to paint images of eagles on their nails.
+Some Native Americans also sported colored nail, but it’s not clear how this started.

-In the 19th century, women used to polish their nails with a cloth and oil which would give them a shiny appearance and a red tint.
-In alternative, they could also use tinted powders and creams on their nails to color them, before buffing for a shiny look.
+In the 19th century, women used to polish their nails with a cloth and oil to give them a shiny appearance and a red tint.
+Or the use tinted powders and creams to colour their nails, before buffing them for a shiny look.